AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 ---
-solution: Campaign Classic
+solution: Campaign
-product: campaign
+product: Adobe Campaign
 title: Work with Campaign and Twitter
 description: Learn how to work with Campaign and Twitter
 feature: Overview